graezykev/explain-nuance-git-merge-rebase/README.md

 +Modified by feature
 ```

 See?
-The changes are also different to the previous commit `D`.
+The changes are also different to the previous commit `D`, because the commit `D` was **rewritten** in rebase.

+> Actually the commit message could also has been modify as well, in the commit editor we saw after ``git rebase --continue`.

 ### Graph After Rebase